 Day‑of Procedure

-- Arrival: Check in at the Spire endoscopy unit.
+Arrival: Check in at the endoscopy unit.

-- Sedation:
+Sedation:

 - Sigmoidoscopy often uses light sedation or none at all.